austral/specification/src/ref/boolean.md

 #### Parameters and Values

 `exp`
-: An expression of type &boolean;.
+: An expression of type BOOLEAN.

 #### Description